 The album was released on the semi-legendary Mausoleum label, based in Belgium, but the label boss - the late Alfie Falckenbach – failed to get behind a projected single edit of the title track which may have garnered the band wider attention.
 With hindsight it may have merely been the timing.

-Paul Logue also disbanded Eden’s Curse and is not currently active musically.
+Paul Logue also disbanded Eden’s Curse and dropped out of the music business for a while; he is currently working on an album with Dream Theater’s James LaBrie.
 John Clelland had been drafted in as Eden’s Curse drummer before that band’s demise whilst Scott McLean had already left Code Of Silence before it dissolved to concentrate on his own music and production work before moving to Germany.
 Singer Gus Monsanto continues to crop up as a singer on various metal projects whilst there are plans to release a Ben Randall compilation which will include instrumental versions of selected Code Of Silence tracks.

 ‘Dark Skies Over Babylon’ is marked by superior songwriting and stellar playing throughout.
 It will appeal to all those who like thoughtful, engaging, melodic rock and deserves a much wider audience.
 Paul Logue’s vision was fully formed, even if circumstances dictated that the band would never fully realise their own ambition.

 The latest Facebook Live session from Canadian singer-songwriter Josh Taerk was streamed on Sunday 22 November.

 David Randall presents a weekly show on Get Ready to ROCK!
 Radio, Sundays at 22:00 BST (GMT+1, repeated on Mondays and Fridays), when he invites listeners to ‘Assume The Position’.
 This show was first broadcast on 15 November 2020.